Notes to Susan and Joanna

 16 List

-on the Southern Gates, executed by Andrea Pisano:
+of subjects on the Southern Gates, executed by Andrea Pisano:

 the birth of the Baptist to Zacharias.